coderFlameyosFlow/FlameWare/README.md

 And we really want to.

 ### Decent Internal Readability
-Actually, that is certainly wrong, and it's quite the *opposite*

-*but mister FlameyosFlow, how can performance make readability better? that's nearly impossible*
+*but mister FlameyosFlow, how can performance make readability better? that's hard*

-Your answer: Well I defeated **nearly impossible**!
+Your answer: Well I defeated **hard**!

 FlameWare tries to take advantage of Java and other stuff to not only improve performance, but to even improve readability in some cases!